-It's also a great reason to get yourself off the highway and into the town of Napa instead of just speeding by on your way north to those fancier places in Yountville and St. Helena.
+In an area known for its cuisine, the Oxbow Public Market is the place where small, gourmet food shops can take root and flourish.
+It's one of many great reasons to get yourself off the highway and visit the town of Napa instead of just speeding by on your way north to those fancier places in Yountville and St. Helena.

 Tips For the Oxbow Public Market

 - Browse the entire market before settling on a place to order.
 Otherwise, you may end up eating a carnitas taco when you really wanted the Japenese noodles.

 - Don't miss The Annex, which is a group of three shops next to the big market building facing McKinstry Street.
 It's worth going there for gourmet charcuterie at The Fatted Calf, baked goods at Model Bakery, and most of all, for a sample of wines from CRU or highly-rated (and nearly impossible to visit) Vineyard 29.

 - Bring a cooler or insulated bag for shopping.
 With items like cheeses, meats, and chocolate to buy, it will help you keep that yummy purchase fresh on your drive home.